davidemodolo/ImNabboCards/README.md

 ```

 TODO:
-- [ ] update json when any parameter of a card is changed
+- [x] update json when any parameter of a card is changed
 - [ ] understand if the random draws have a correct probability
-- [ ] set max last array size
+- [x] set max last array size
 - [ ] maybe 25 sec?
+- [ ] based on the last line of the log, hide the card